NikKnez/Algorithm_Visualizer_Project/README.md

 ## 📷 Screenshots

+🌐 Live Demo
+[Check out the live demo](https://algvisual.netlify.app) of the Algorithm Visualizer.

+## 📦 Future Enhancements
+-	More Algorithms: Adding support for additional algorithms like Merge Sort, Dijkstra's Algorithm, etc.
+- Improved UI: Enhancing the visual and interactive aspects of the application.
+- User Contributions: Allowing users to submit and share their own algorithms.

 ## 🤝 Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request for any enhancements or bug fixes.

+##📝 License
+This project is licensed under the MIT License - see the LICENSE file for details.

 **Developed by [NikKnez](https://github.com/NikKnez)**